 If you are required to have an ignition interlock device, Contact MVD before installation to determine if there are any actions on your record that would prohibit your operating a motor vehicle.
 Proof of installation of a functioning interlock device must be provided prior to reinstatement.

-Suspension is the temporary removal of your privilege to drive.
-It is an action taken after a review of your driving record.
+Suspension is the temporary removal of your driving privilege.
+It's an action taken after a review of your driving record.
 After your suspension period has ended, your driving privilege will remain suspended until your application for reinstatement is approved.

 Suspended for Failure to Pay a Ticket or Appear in Court